 - First dibs on UBC Farm Farmers' Markets: the Vancouver market scene is a difficult one to access.
 The UBC Farm Farmer’s Market is eager to support emerging, progressive food businesses.

 - Access to additional HR support: You get to work with the UBC Food Systems Internship team to welcome valuable intern(s) to enhance your business growth.

 - Open doors to yearly Scale your Progressive Food Business workshops: come back to connect, refresh your memory, get access to food industry veterans, and more.
 Want to send one of your employees?
 Your employee can access a 30% discount on the full series or individual workshops.

-Vision, Values, and Equity Statement
+Vision, Values, Equity

 Together we grow a resilient, socially just, and sustainable community of progressive food businesses.